leptonai/leptonai/lepton/docs/tutorial.rst

    [{"generated_text":"a cat, but she likes to sleep under the covers.\n\n\"She's a nice girl, but she's not very good at sleeping,\" she said.\n\nThe girl was found wrapped in a blanket, wrapped in a blanket with tiny"}]

-You can also use ``lepton photon create`` to create the photon in a finer control, e.g.:
+You can also use ``lepton photon create`` to create the photon locally for a finer control, e.g.:

 ``$ lepton photon create -n gpt2 -m hf:gpt2``